yugabyte/yugabyte-db/docs/content/latest/secure/authentication/ycql-authentication.md

 ## 5. Edit user accounts

-You can edit existing user accounts using the [ALTER ROLE](../../api/ycql/ddl_alter_role/) command.
+You can edit existing user accounts using the [ALTER ROLE](../../../api/ycql/ddl_alter_role/) statement.
 Note that the role making these changes should have sufficient privileges to modify the target role.

 ### Changing password for a user